Data protection information: What information do I have to provide?

 When was the last time a data subject asked you to disclose personal data processed by you?

-Data subjects are increasingly aware that they have been given new rights under the General Data Protection Regulation (GDPR) in order to effectively protect their personal data.
+More and more frequently, those affected are aware that they are General Data Protection Regulation (GDPR) have been given new rights to effectively protect their personal data.

-According to Article 15(1) GDPR, data subjects have a right to data protection information: information about which of their personal data is processed by a controller.
-The right to data protection information is therefore a core element of the GDPR to fulfill the transparency obligations of the controller.
+Pursuant to Article 15(1) GDPR have affected The right to data protection information: information about which of their personal data is processed by a controller.
+The right to data protection information is therefore a core element of the GDPRto fulfill the transparency obligations of those responsible.

 It protects the data subjects in particular and is now also becoming increasingly popular in the employment relationship.
 From our practice, we know that more and more employees are using the right to data access to obtain information from their employer about which personal data is being or has been processed by them in the context of the employment relationship.